BiggestBears/Poe-API-Server/README.md

 ### Installation guide

-Docker:
+~~Docker:~~
-1. Install it with 'docker compose up'
+~~1.
+Install it with 'docker compose up'~~
+~~2.
+Wait until it's running and listening (by default to 0.0.0.0:5000)~~

+Python:
+1. Install python 3.11
+2. Start app.py
-2. Wait until it's running and listening (by default to 0.0.0.0:5000)
+3. Wait until it's running and listening (by default to 0.0.0.0:5000)

-For Windows you can alternatively also use the [release version](https://github.com/vfnm/Poe-API-Server/releases/latest), just extract it and open the executable file.
+~~For Windows you can alternatively also use the [release version](https://github.com/vfnm/Poe-API-Server/releases/latest), just extract it and open the executable file.~~

 ### Use with SillyTavern
 1. Select Chat Completion API